Early forecast for Victorious Festival in Portsmouth has been issued by Met Office

 It will be cloudy changing to sunny by late morning on Sunday according to the latest Met Office forecast.

-The warm weather is expected to continue with highs of 22C expected to the day.
+The warm weather is expected to continue with highs of 22C expected during the day.

 It is expected to be cloudy overnight and this will last until 10am when it is predicted that it will turn sunnier, according to the latest forecast.

-From 10am throughout the rest of the day it is expected to be sunny, it will be warmest between 1pm and 7pm when it will be 22C.
+From 10am it is expected to be sunny, and will be warmest between 1pm and 7pm when it will be 22C.